GeekBeacon/gb-svc-beacon-bot/docs/INSTALL.md

 # Configuring the Bot

 make a copy of config-example.js and update the configuration accordingly.

-For Discord configuration please see the [Main README](../README.md)
+Optionally you may copy env-template to .env and you can use it to override any settings.
+As long as the settings being printed when the bot starts look correct either pattern is valid.

 ## Discord Configuration